Feeling a bit nervous to share on Facebook? Don’t worry, that's completely normal.

-Why is this important to you and why should it be important to the person you are sending the message to?
+Why is this important to you, and why should it be important to the person you're sending the message to?

 - The "Ask"

 Be sure to ask for a donation at the end of the message!
-Though it can seem uncomfortable, people often will not feel inclined to donate unless they are specifically asked.
-If you do not want to ask for a donation from everyone, then be sure to ask them to share your campaign and ask their friends and family to share as well.
+Though it can seem uncomfortable, people often won't feel inclined to donate unless they're specifically asked.
+If you don't want to ask for a donation from everyone, then be sure to ask them to share your campaign, and ask their friends and family to share as well.

 When to Post

-It is important to send Facebook messages during “regular” hours, otherwise your friend might read it in the middle of the night while half asleep!
-The key is to know your audience and send the message when you know they are likely to be online and have time to look at your GoFundMe.
+It’s important to send Facebook messages during “regular” hours, otherwise, your friend might read it in the middle of the night while half asleep!
+The key is to know your audience and send the message when you know they’re likely to be online and have time to look at your GoFundMe.

 What if I Already Sent it?

-Do not worry!
+Don’t worry!
 The good news is that you can always follow up with your original message at a better time, as follow-ups are just as important as the original message.
 Following up 3-5 days after your message without hearing back is encouraged.
-You can do this through another Facebook message, text message or even in person.
+You can do this through another Facebook message, text message, or even in person.

 This gives your network the opportunity to share your GoFundMe with their friends and family by inviting them to your event.

-Pro Tip: Raising money for a surprise where you do not want the beneficiary to know about your GoFundMe?
+Pro Tip: Raising money for a surprise where you don’t want the beneficiary to know about your GoFundMe?
 Creating a private Facebook event is a great way to share the GoFundMe, without ruining the surprise!
-Just be sure to remind everyone that it is a secret, so they do not accidentally invite the beneficiary.
+Just be sure to remind everyone that it’s a secret, so they don’t accidentally invite the beneficiary.